sio/ObserveSomething/README.md

 # Installation and usage
-This application requires no installation, just download a zip archive or the latest release and extract it anywhere you like.
+This application requires no installation, just download a zip archive of the latest release and extract it anywhere you like.
 ObserveSomething does not store any persistent data outside the application directory, so it can be installed on the thumb drive and used as a portable application.